gauravanand10/50_Problems_RTL/Day_1/readme.md

 ## Objective

-Learn the fundamentals of Verilog HDL by implementing and simulating a Half Adder.
+Learn the fundamentals of Verilog HDL by designing, simulating, and verifying a Half Adder.

----
+## Design

+Half Adder with:

+- Sum Output
+- Carry Output

+## Flow

+1. Create Half Adder RTL
+2. Define Inputs and Outputs
+3. Implement Combinational Logic using `assign`
+4. Create a Testbench
+5. Apply Input Combinations
+6. Run Behavioral Simulation
+7. Verify Outputs using the Truth Table

-## Topics Covered
+## Learnings

 - Verilog Module Structure
 - Inputs and Outputs